 They account for ~10% of all benign bone lesions and there is a male predilection (M:F 2-4:1) 2.

-When in the spine they are a classic cause of a painful scoliosis, concave on the side of lesion.
+When in the spine they are a classic cause of painful scoliosis, concave on the side of lesion.
 This typical presentation is seen in over 75% of cases 2.

 Soft tissue swelling may occur (see case 4) and if close to a growth plate, accelerated growth may be evident 2, presumably related to hyperaemia.

-When the lesion is intracapsular, presentation is more atypical, and more likely mimics and inflammatory arthropathy or synovitis.
+When the lesion is intracapsular, the presentation is more atypical, and more likely mimics and inflammatory arthropathy or synovitis.
 Joint effusion is often present 2,4.

 An osteoid osteoma is composed of three concentric parts 1: